RedNacho/sws.spinvoke/README.md

 * **Sws.Spinvoke.Linux**: The Core code is dependent upon an INativeLibraryLoader interface, the implementation of which is platform-specific.
 This is a Linux implementation of the interface.

+* **Sws.Spinvoke.Windows**: As above, except it's a Windows implementation.

 * **Sws.Spinvoke.Ninject**: This is Ninject-specific code.
 The primary entry point is the ToNative extension method, which binds an interface to a native code wrapper using the other libraries.
 It uses SpinvokeModule, which you can also use directly if you want to use Sws.Spinvoke.Core without interception.

+* **Sws.Spinvoke.Core.Facade**: A facade into Sws.Spinvoke.Core, which saves you having to wire up your own dependencies if you're not using Sws.Spinvoke.Ninject.

+* **Sws.Spinvoke.Interception.Facade**: A facade into Sws.Spinvoke.Interception, which saves you having to wire up your own dependencies if you're not using Sws.Spinvoke.Ninject.

 Secondly, here's a complete guide to what happens when you use the Ninject ToNative extension method: